 As a white male, I will never understand what it’s like to fear for my life when being pulled over.
 I will never fully understand what it’s like to worry about my children’s interaction with law enforcement––and when they move out of the nest, dread incoming phone calls.
 I will never know what it’s like to be a firefighter in our community, yet when out of uniform, be fearful that the law enforcement I serve alongside in my city, may take my life.

-These stories were all shared by black community members in Lynchburg in this talk– listening to Anthony Andrews share the fear he has––as that firefighter in our community––was eye-opening.
+These stories were all shared by black community members in Lynchburg in – listening to Anthony Andrews share the fear he has––as that firefighter in our community––was eye-opening.
 Further, Leslie King stated that change starts with self-reflection and that we must get uncomfortable.
-She recommended taking the Harvard Implicit Association Test to uncover potential blind spots.
+She recommended taking the to uncover potential blind spots.

 I want you to know that the 434 family stands firmly unified with our black neighbors in the fight against racism, violence, and inequality.
 We also know that actions speak louder than words.
 That’s why 434 is taking the following action: